U-BT Cluj-Napoca: Early history (1947-1990)

 Horia Demian played for the Cluj team for nearly twenty years, until his retirement as a player in 1974.

 Universitatea Cluj men's basketball team (top row) and women's basketball team (bottom row) in April 1966.

 Whilst the Universitatea Cluj multi sports club was founded in 1919, the basketball team was only established in 1947, coexisting for about a year with its equivalent at the Bolyai University, before their merger in December 1948.
 The club later changed its name to Știința Cluj in 1950, before switching it back to Universitatea in 1966.
 In its early stages during the late 1940s and early 1950s, the Romanian championship was played in a qualification format, teams having to play in local and regional championships in order to qualify for the final tournament.
 Therefore, this period was marked by a battle for local supremacy between Știința and teams like Dermata (later renamed Flamura Roșie), ASA Cluj and Metalul, The Red Caps often falling short against their more established rivals.
 In fact, many of the better players in the team were loaned to Divizia A side Flamura Roșie, once the new divisional championship format was established.
 However, the 1955 season saw the students (now playing under the name IMF-Progresul Cluj) being promoted to the first tier for the first time in their history, under the leadership of coach Gheorghe Rusu.
 Many of the players that were loaned a couple of years earlier, now armed with experience playing at the higher level, were part of that year's roster.

-Following promotion, the results would continue to improve, everything culminating in a second-place finish during the 1958–59 season.
-This result kickstarted two decades of amazing performances in the top flight, spearheaded by the talents of emblematic players for the history of the club, like Horia Demian, Imre Vizi, Mihai Albu, Gheorghe Roman and Matei Rührig.
-The communism years were a time when the Romanian basketball landscape was dominated by Steaua and Dinamo Bucharest, teams which were closely tied with the army and the Ministry of Internal Affairs respectively.
-This translated in support from the communist regime in terms of training facilities and recruitment of the best players in the league.
+Following promotion, the results would continue to improve, culminating in a second-place finish during the 1958–59 season.
+This result kickstarted two decades of strong performances in the top flight, spearheaded by talented players like Horia Demian, Imre Vizi, Mihai Albu, Gheorghe Roman and Matei Rührig.
+During the Socialist Republic of Romania, the Romanian basketball landscape was dominated by Steaua and Dinamo Bucharest, teams which were closely tied with the army and the Ministry of Internal Affairs respectively.
+This led to support from the communist regime in terms of training facilities and recruitment of the best players in the league.
 However, Studenții were often the main challengers of their rivals from the capital, finishing once in second and nine times in third during the 1960s and 1970s.

 The 1980s however saw a decline in results, with lower finishes in the championship eventually culminating in relegation to Divizia B following the 1986–87 season.
 The turn of the decade found Universitatea back in the top flight, with a young Gheorghe Mureșan starring alongside other players that were going to play an important role for the club in the years to come.